 - Having a legit need for a pedicure

-- Drinking sugar free homemade ginger ale!
+- Drinking this healthy ginger ale!

-Homemade ginger ale is simply a million miles better than the overly sweet shop-bought ginger ale drinks we're used to.
+This recipe is simply a million miles better than the overly sweet shop-bought ginger ale drinks we're used to.

 It is zingy, energising and revitalising and has that delightful sharp edge only fresh ginger can lend.